showteeth/ggcoverage/cran-comments.md

 on the test environment -- this package never exceeds the threshold when tested locally on a 3 year old average laptop, or in 3 different github actions workflows, but regularly fails on the CRAN server.

-Background information:

-This package has been submitted previously (2023, v0.7.1) and was removed from CRAN due to several issues.
-In the mean time many functions were re-factored, more than 10 dependencies were removed to make the package lighter, and other problems regarding documentation and style were fixed.
-Current version 1.4.0 now builds fine on the tested platforms.

 ## Test environments